 The SHARP master degree is a natural continuation of the summer certificate program.
 It builds on the foundations/credits acquired in the summer certificate program, which are pre-requisites and constitute an inherent part of the master degree.
-It adds additional required courses, electives, the longitudinal Seminar Series, and the thesis.
+It adds more required courses, electives, and the thesis.

-After completing the SHARP Summer Certificate, students will complete the degree requirements that include additional required core courses, the Longitudinal Seminar Series, and a mentored NCD research project culminating in a thesis.
+After completing the SHARP Summer Certificate, students will complete the degree requirements that include additional required core courses and a mentored NCD research project culminating in a thesis.
 In compliance with AUB requirements, students will also sit for a zero credit comprehensive exam (pass/fail) course in their last semester.
 The Master’s program can be completed in one to two years.

 The total number of allowable credits per semester is 16 credits/semester unless otherwise approved by the Graduate Committee Studies.